pinecone-field/PineStream/webapp/SEARCH_IMPLEMENTATION.md

 - `overview` (TEXT)
 - `genre` (TEXT)

 For semantic search, focus on the `overview` field as it contains the most descriptive content.
+Use Pinecone for vector similarity search with dense embeddings.